 CleanMyMac X is like a maid for your Mac, keeping it uncluttered so that it runs like new.
 Temporary files can build up on your drive until you run out of space, and your Mac’s configuration can become sub-optimal over time so that it feels slower.
 CleanMyMac offers a complete toolkit to deal with these problems.

-In our complete roundup of Mac cleanup apps, CleanMyMac 3 was our top recommendation.
-Now that there’s a new version out, we run the app through its paces to see what’s changed since our last review, and whether it’s still the best utility of its kind.
+In our complete roundup of the best Mac cleaner reviews, CleanMyMac was our top recommendation.
+Now that there’s a new version out, we run the app through its paces to see what’s changed since our last review and whether it’s still the best utility of its kind.